 Visit BoatUS.com/kit for your discounted membership.

 Save a stamp!
-Sign up for Auto Pay with credit or debit, and never miss a payment or lapse in coverage.
-Paying in installments?
-Fees are waived with Auto Pay.
+Sign up for Auto Pay with your credit or debit card, and never miss a payment or lapse in coverage.

 Sign up for paperless billing and do it all online.
 The ease of an eBill and ePolicy makes keeping track of your payments and policy documents stress-free.
 Save a tree by visiting GEICOMarine.com/account today!